MasterOfBrokenLogic/Lab-Exam/arrayInsertion.md

 # Insertion into Array

+For Detailed Explanation and Steps, refer to the program: [Array Insertion](./arrayInsertion.c)

 ## Problem Statement:
 We are tasked with inserting a number into a specific position of an array.
 This program will demonstrate how to achieve this by shifting elements in the array to make space for the new element.